JannikWempe/blog.jannikwempe.com/cl8mohifa001709l5gpvy6flq.md

 The goal is that you should be able to write your own Aspects and have a better idea of possible use cases for CDK Aspects.

+You can find all the code in a CDK app that you can play around with in my GitHub repository [JannikWempe/cdk-aspects-examples](https://github.com/JannikWempe/cdk-aspects-examples).

 ## Implementing Custom CDK Aspects

 Aspects have a small interface.
 This is what we have to implement creating our own custom Aspects: